 Post-secondary institutions from eligible countries/territories should:

 - communicate with partner institutions in Canada to confirm or explore institutional collaborations and student exchange agreements;

 - promote this scholarship opportunity through their international offices;

-- identify strong candidates who meet the admission requirements for the Canadian partner institution;
+- identify candidates who meet the eligibility and admission requirements for the Canadian partner institution;

-- provide the candidates' documents to the Canadian partner institution, which is responsible for submitting the scholarship applications; and
+- provide supporting documents for their candidates to the Canadian partner institution, which is responsible for submitting the scholarship applications; and

-- ask selected candidates to upgrade their linguistic, academic and intercultural skills before their departure.
+- advise selected candidates to gain additional linguistic training and intercultural skills before their departure.